 3. Utilize your prophetic embouchure.

-Still, for many worship leaders and musicians, the temptation is to limit identity to ability and overlook prophetic potential.
+Unfortunately, for many worship leaders and musicians, the bent to limit identity to ability and overlook prophetic potential is ever lurking.
 Why this is…I’m not completely sure.
 What I am sure is while we may not all be prophets in a five-fold ministry sense, that doesn’t mean we lack a prophetic mouthpiece (see 1 Corinthians 14:1-5).
 Contrarily, as part of our original design to worship, we were also made to prophetically pour out.

 So when it comes to facilitating engaging worship cultures, I believe it’s imperative for “spotlight leaders” to not only utilize platform opportunities to speak prophetically, but to also anticipate them in quiet times behind the scenes.